|

 | For much of its history, Fort Valley was a bustling junction of Central of Georgia lines to Macon, Columbus, Albany, and Perry, as well as a Southern Railway line to Atlanta.
 Fortunately the town has preserved a significant portion of its railroad heritage including two historic depots and an unusual multipurpose tower. |

-| Fort Valley's U-shaped former Central of Georgia passenger depot (above) was built in 1900.
+| The U-shaped former Central of Georgia passenger depot was built in 1900.
 During the years after its railroad service, it housed a variety of business offices and shops.
-In early 2012 it was donated to the Fort Valley Downtown Development Authority for heritage tourism use. |
+In early 2012 it was donated to the Fort Valley Downtown Development Authority to be used for heritage tourism. |

 The depot in 1991.